arr199/Cody/Readme.md

 ### Features

-[**Coding in JS, CSS, and HTML:**] - Users can write and edit their JavaScript, CSS, and HTML code all in one place.
+[Coding in JS, CSS, and HTML] - Users can write and edit their JavaScript, CSS, and HTML code all in one place.
 It's your canvas for web development.

 Live Website Preview: - See your website come to life instantly!
 As you code, you can view the changes in real-time, making it easy to test and refine your design.